Your strategy is sound. Your organisation isn’t ready for it.

 A successful strategy requires more than a good plan

-A strong strategy and an organisation that is ready for change are two different things.
-Both are essential for a successful transformation.
+A good strategy and an organisation that is ready for it are two different things.
+Both are necessary.
+Although

 Turn strategy into measurable change